Take the quiz!

 UW program helps student-athletes chart a course for life after sports.

-Long before “Jump Around” and the Fifth Quarter, the 50-acre lot …
+Long before “Jump Around” and the Fifth Quarter, the 50-acre lot on …

 The former Badger walk-on is the youngest defensive coordinator in the Big Ten.